Start menu troubleshooting guidance

 C:\Windows\System32\tdlrecover.exe -reregister -resetlayout -resetcache

-Although a reboot isn't required, it may help clear up any residual issues after the command is run.
+Although a reboot isn't required, it might help clear up any residual issues after the command is run.

-Symptoms: Start Menu and Apps cannot start after upgrade to Windows 10 version 1809 when Symantec Endpoint Protection is installed
+Symptoms: Start menu and Apps can't start after upgrade to Windows 10 version 1809 when Symantec Endpoint Protection is installed

 Description

-Start menu, Search, and Apps do not start after you upgrade a computer running Windows 7 that has Symantec Endpoint Protection installed to Windows 10 version 1809.
+Start menu, Search, and Apps don't start after you upgrade a computer running Windows 7 that has Symantec Endpoint Protection installed to Windows 10 version 1809.

 Cause